Last Updated on

-This is especially true if you have a mechanical keyboard right next to your Blue Yeti mic!
+This is especially true if you have a mechanical keyboard!

 Adjust Your Windows Volume

 You may want to check on your Windows volume when using the Blue Yeti.
-Various streamers have reported separate audio results with the sound quality, depending on the volume level.
+Various streamers have reported separate audio results, depending on the volume level.

-If your gain is down all the way, try setting your Windows volume to 100 thus adjusting.
-This will help your mic regain some of its sensitivity without creating that extra buzz or picking up on noises that aren’t your voice.
+If your gain is down all the way, try setting your Windows volume to 100.
+This will help your mic regain some of it sensitivity without creating that extra buzz or picking up on noises that aren’t your voice.

-If that balanced approach does not work for you, you can try raising your gain to a middle point and lowering your Windows volume to 0.
+If that balance approach does not work for you, you can try raising your gain to a middle-point, and lowering your Windows volume to 0.
 For some streamers, this technique helps them to achieve the perfect level of volume and sensitivity.
 For others, it’s better to have 0 gain and 100 Windows volume to prevent any ambient sounds from getting through.